breezeight/nicola_blog/docs/dev/python-language-reference-nicola/data-types-and-literals.md

 ```

 ### Set Types

-Sets in Python are unordered collections of unique elements, designed for fast membership testing and eliminating duplicate entries.
-Python provides two types of sets: mutable (`set`) and immutable (`frozenset`).

 #### `set`
 A `set` is a mutable, unordered collection that supports adding and removing elements.
 The elements must be hashable (immutable types like numbers, strings, tuples), but the set itself is mutable.